eclipse-che/che-operator/README.md

 $ export MOCK_API="true"; go test -mod=vendor -v ./...
 ```

-Also you can use VSCode task `Run mock tests`.
+Also you can use VSCode task `Run che-operator mock tests`.

 ### Debug che-operator mock tests in VSCode

 To debug che-operator tests you can use VSCode `Launch Current File` debug configuration.
 For that you have to open file with test, for example `pkg/controller/che/che_controller_test.go`,
 set up some breakpoints, select debug tab, select `Launch Current File` configuration in the debug panel
-and click `Start debugging` button.
-Test will be executed with env variable `MOCK_API=true` to enable "mocks" mode.
+and click the `Start debugging` button.
+Test will be executed with the environment variable `MOCK_API=true` to enable "mocks" mode.

 ## E2E Tests